LibrariesHacked/librarieshacked.github.io/_posts/2021-08-29-inputs-outputs.md

 published: true
 ---

-There is a good general principle for data and information: information is an output from processing data.
-Data in, information out.
+There is a good general principle for data and information: data in, information out.
 Things get a lot more complex than that, and it's not a perfect rule, but I like it.

 <div class="mermaid">
 flowchart LR;